DmytroDanyleiko/Data-Science/Real-Estate-Price-Prediction/Read.md

 # Real estate price prediction

+# Goal
+To predict the sales price for each house in the test set.

 ## Project describe
 This project involves real estate price analysis and create ML-model for predict a price for buildings.